dnstech/TypeScriptModuleMigrationPlan/README.md

 * File path independence across modules.
 If I move a file between `ModuleA/Scripts/TestPage.ts` to `ModuleA/TestPage/TestPage.ts` I should not have to update any other modules.
 That is, one modules project structure should not affect the reference paths of other modules.
 Everything should be exported under a single module namespace.
 * File concatenation of modules - multiple files in Debug (simpler debugging experience), with a single source file in Release (faster and more efficient download times).
 * Reference to types rather than importing of module code.
 Our imports need to only light up at runtime.
 * No global list of modules or global shared libraries.
 This is getting too large and we are getting too many.
-We need a pay for play system where if we add a new dependency that is large, only the module that uses.
+We need a pay for play system where if we add a new dependency that is large, only the module that uses it is downloaded at runtime.
 * Ability to use `require()` based modules from third parties.
 At the moment iBodyshop has no support for this system and we have to initialize global shared state.

 ## Nice to haves